doublealogic/VBA-challenge/README.md

   * The total stock volume of the stock.

-* You should also have conditional formatting that will highlight positive change in green and negative change in red.
+* I also needed conditional formatting that would highlight positive changes in green and negative changes in red.

 ### CHALLENGES

-1. Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
+1. I also had a bonus challenge of being able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".

-2. Make the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.
+2. I the made the appropriate adjustments to my VBA script that allowed it to run on every worksheet, i.e., every year, just by running the VBA script once.